 Erasing a hard drive using this DoD sanitization method prevents all software based file recovery methods from lifting data off the hard drive.
 The sanitization method was originally defined by the US National Industrial Security Program (NISP) in the National Industrial Security Program Operating Manual (NISPOM) and is one of the most commonly used processes for destructing data.

 Data Shredding – We offer hard drive shredding via a secured lock box here at our facility or we can come to you.
-Hard drives can be shred into very small partials which renders the platter completely unreadable.
+Hard drives can be shred into very small particles which renders the platter completely unreadable.

 United Electronic Recycling, LLC.
 (UER) provides the service of On-Site Hard Drive and Data Destruction.
 In addition to our standard Data Destruction (DOD Level 3 HD Erasure) we now have the ability to come to your location or facility and shred your hard drives.
 This affords our clients the ability to oversee the total destruction of their hard drives.
 UER provides On-Site hard drive shredding to our customers and clients in the DFW Metroplex, Texas, Oklahoma and surrounding states at a below market rate.